top of page

 Darwin Lamm Songs:

+Soon after, they officially became *Darwin and the Cupids*, with Bonnie Guitar stepping in as their producer.
+Darwin’s dream — once just a big idea he hoped would take off — suddenly had real momentum, and it all started with a glance, a letter, and a little bit of rule-bending.
 The exposure had a tremendous impact on Darwin's life, moving him to Los Angeles to continue writing, performing, and producing for Dore and Dot Records.

 20230919_150954.jpg